viktordimitrov/SmartSurveillance-3rdYearProject/README.md

-# groupM8
-SYSC 3010 Group Project

-The general-utility test part of the project.
+#The general-utility test part of the project.